 ACKNOWLEDGMENTS

 We thank the MDWFP fisheries biologists and technicians that through the years collected the data used in our study.
-Constructive reviews were provided by D. Isermann and H. Schramm.
+Constructive reviews were provided by D. Isermann, H. Schramm, K. Hurley, and two anonymous reviewers.
 Financial support was provided by MDWFP and U.S. Fish and Wildlife Service Federal Aid in Sport Fish Restoration.
 Any use of trade, firm, or product names is for descriptive purposes only and does not imply endorsement by the U.S. Government.

 REFERENCES